ipop-up/ipop-up.github.io/index.md

 Our latest call for project is currently closed, however you can find the text [here](./Media/call_for_projects_2021.pdf)

 ## Contact
-If you have any questions or remark, please contact [Alix Silvert](mailto:alix.silvert@u-paris.fr)
+If you whish to be kept in the loop on all things iPOP-UP or if you have any questions or remark, please contact [Alix Silvert](mailto:alix.silvert@u-paris.fr)